This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What are the signs and symptoms of social anxiety disorder?

-- Blushing, sweating, shaking, trembling, muscle tenseness, or a pounding heart
+- Muscle tenseness, nausea, or a pounding heart

 - Shaky voice or dry mouth

-- Extreme fear that you will be embarrassed or shamed
+- Worrying that you will be embarrassed or shamed

-Your healthcare provider will ask about your symptoms and when they began.
-He will ask what triggers your panic and if fear limits your daily activities.
-He will also ask about your medical history and if any family members have a similar condition.
-He may ask about your past and present alcohol or drug use.
+Tell your healthcare provider when your symptoms began and what triggers them.
+Tell your provider if anxiety affects your daily activities.
+Your provider will also ask about your medical history and if you have family members with a similar condition.
+Tell your provider about your past and present alcohol, nicotine, or drug use.

 Call 911 for any of the following:

-- You have chest pain, tightness, or pressure that may spread to your shoulders, arms, jaw, neck, or back.
+- You have chest pain, tightness, or heaviness that may spread to your shoulders, arms, jaw, neck, or back.

 - You feel like hurting yourself or someone else.